margato/camunda-dummy-journey/README.md

 - CreditCardProposal
 - ValidateDocuments

-Each application has only one purpose and are developed to be reusable in order to simulate real-world scenario in which external tasks are architected to be plugged in different BPMNs with ease.
+Each application has a context and are developed to be reusable in order to simulate real-world scenario in which external tasks are architected to be plugged in different BPMNs with ease.

 ### Engine